Mercury13/unicodia/README.md

 Anyway, Unicodia will never be a good ideograph guide, everything I write about ideographs I suck from other sources.

+## Egyptian
+* Legacy hieroglyphs are done with the same attention as core
+* Extended hieroglyphs just somehow resemble the sample image
+* Same if the sample image is not in harmony with description

 ## Data
 Data is as neutral as possible.
 Examples.
 * Number of people speaking Russian.
 Its current status is Lingua franca, so # of L2 speakers is always shaky, especially under current world war.
 So just # of L1 speakers